 Find a peaceful atmosphere at Blue Skies Farm as you enjoy "berry therapy," as the owners call it.
 Rasperry season here usually runs mid-August through late September and you're sure to leave with a basketful of deliciousness.

 More pick-your-own raspberries: Try Nelson’s Berry Farm in Westboro for more pick-your-own raspberries (with one of their varieties usually ready to pick mid-July), strawberries and blueberries, along with fresh veggies, maple syrup, pumpkins, gourds and even homegrown black angus beef.

 Raspberry harvest: Depending on the variety, the season usually stars mid-July and runs through October.

 Though strawberries are the star at BerryLand in Abrams, pick-your-own rhubarb, asparagus, pumpkins, squash and gourds also are available seasonally.
 Come autumn, the farm offers fall decorations and scarecrows, as well as kid-friendly haunted hayrides out to the pumpkin patch.

-More pick-your-own cherries: Head just a little further up the Door County peninsula to family-run Orchard Country Winery in Fish Creek for more pick-your-own cherries and apples, along with tasty fruit wines and homemade pies.
+More pick-your-own cherries: Head just a little further up the Door County peninsula to family-run Lautenbach Orchard Country Winery in Fish Creek for more pick-your-own cherries and apples, along with tasty fruit wines and homemade pies.

 Cherry harvest: For sweet cherries, mid-June through late July.
 For tart cherries, mid-July through late July.

-Located on Wisconsin’s western border with Minnesota, Rush River Produce has 14 varieties of blueberries, along with to currants and gooseberries the first three weeks of the season.
+Located on Wisconsin’s western border with Minnesota, Rush River Produce has 14 varieties of blueberries, along with currants and gooseberries the first three weeks of the season.
 At this family operation in Maiden Rock, owners Terry and John Cuddy say, “We provide the boxes, you take home the harvest.”

 Blueberry harvest: Typically early July through mid-August in Wisconsin.